spywhere/dotfiles/docs/package.md

 ## Supported Package Managers

-Check out [systems API](/systems) for all available command on each supported systems.
+Check out [system APIs](/systems) for all available command on each supported systems.

 ## Conditions